catalyst-cloud/catalystcloud-docs/source/compute-service/launch-compute-instance.rst

 A virtual CPU (vCPU), also known as a virtual processor, is a time slice of a physical processing unit assigned to a compute instance or virtual machine.
-The mapping of virtual CPUs to physical cores is part of the performance and capacity management services performed by the Catalyst Cloud on your behalf.
+The mapping of virtual CPUs to physical cores is part of the performance and capacity management services performed by the Sky TV on your behalf.
 We aim to deliver the performance required by applications, and to increase cost efficiency to our customers by optimising hardware utilisation.